custom-components/pyscript/docs/reference.rst

    @state_trigger("int(domain.light_level) == 255 or int(domain.light2_level) == 0")

-although the second will give an exception if the variable string doesn’t represent a valid integer.
+although the second will throw an exception if the variable string doesn’t represent a valid integer.
 If you want numerical inequalities you should use the second form, since string lexicographic ordering is not the same as numeric ordering.

-You can also use state variable attributes in the trigger expression, with an indenfitier of the form ``DOMAIN.name.attr``.
+You can also use state variable attributes in the trigger expression, with an idenfitier of the form ``DOMAIN.name.attr``.
 Attributes maintain their original type, so there is no need to cast then to another type.

 If you specify ``@state_trigger("True")`` the state trigger will never occur.
-While that might seem counter-intuitive, the reason is that the expression will never be evaluated - it takes underlying state variables in the expression to change before the expression is ever evaluated.
+While that might seem counter-intuitive, the reason is that the expression will never be evaluated - it takes underlying state variables in the expression to change before the expression is evaluated.
 Since this expression has no state variables, it will never be evaluated.
 You can achieve a state trigger on any value change with a decorator of the form:

 .. code:: python